Chichen Itza Yucatan Peninsula, Mexico Travel Guide

 This is a common ailment.
 Prevention includes avoiding ice from tap water, eating well-cooked hot food, and peeling fruits.
 Carry an antidiarrheal medication (Loperamide) and oral rehydration salts in a Basic first aid kit.

-Dehydration and Heatstroke: High temperatures are common.
+Dehydration and Heat Exhaustion: High temperatures are common.
 Drink plenty of water (2-3 liters daily, more when active).
-Have on a wide-brimmed hat, light clothing, and seek shade during the hottest parts of the day.
+Wear a wide-brimmed hat, light clothing, and seek shade during the hottest parts of the day.
 Mosquito-borne Illnesses (Dengue, Chikungunya, Zika): Use Insect repellent containing DEET or Picaridin.
 Wear long sleeves/pants at dawn and dusk.

 Sunburn: The tropical sun is intense.
 Apply high-SPF (30+) Reef-safe sunscreen frequently.
 Wear sunglasses and a hat.
 LifeStraw and Adventure Medical Kits are beneficial materials.

 Widely available.
 Many medications available over-the-counter that need prescriptions elsewhere.
-Avoid self-diagnosing for severe illnesses.
+Avoid self-diagnosing for serious conditions.

 Call 911 for police, ambulance, or fire services.
 Operators may speak some English.

-Chichen Itza and tourist these areas are typically safe.
-The Yucatan Peninsula has a lower crime rate than different parts of Mexico.
+Chichen Itza and tourist areas are generally safe.
+The Yucatan Peninsula has a lower crime rate than other parts of Mexico.

 Comprehensive travel insurance is strongly recommended for any international trip.
 It should cover medical emergencies, emergency evacuation, trip cancellation, and lost baggage.